thiagocapuano/waves-documentation/en/waves-full-node/upgrading.md

 Basically, the node should be upgraded as follows:
 1. Stop the node
 2. Export all existing blocks in the blockchain to a binary file.
-Please read [the documentation about export and import of the blockchain.](/waves-full-node/export-and-import-from-the-blockchain.md) or download the binary file.
+Please read the documentation about [_**export and import of the blockchain**_](/waves-full-node/options-for-getting-actual-blockchain/export-and-import-from-the-blockchain.md). or download the binary file.
 3. Update node's executables
 4. Import binary file
 5. Start the node